da5nsy/ReproducibleResearch/episodes/step5Testing.md

 Retaining a copy of your raw data prior to any cleaning or analysis is also useful to version control.

+### Containers

 You may even want to try [Containers](https://carpentries-incubator.github.io/docker-introduction/) to publish your workflows.
 Think about Containers like a machine with all the instructions and installations inside - you can pass this box to others.
 They can put data into the machine, and processed data comes out the other side, without needing to pull apart and put the box together.

+Containers also build automation into our workflows - we'll talk more about automation in our next lesson.

 ### Using Machine Learning?